Seasawher/mathlib4-help/docs/commands.md

 For example, `#guard_msgs (error, drop all) in cmd` means to check warnings and drop everything else.

+The command elaborator has special support for `#guard_msgs` for linting.
+The `#guard_msgs` itself wants to capture linter warnings, so it elaborates the command it is attached to as if it were a top-level command.
+However, the command elaborator runs linters for *all* top-level commands, which would include `#guard_msgs` itself, and would cause duplicate and/or uncaptured linter warnings.
+The top-level command elaborator only runs the linters if `#guard_msgs` is not present.

 ## \#help
 Defined in: `Batteries.Tactic.«command#help_Term+____»`